Hypertabastic survival models: Applications of hypertabastic survival models

+Cutaneous or mucosal melanoma

+The Hypertabastic Accelerated Failure Time model was used to analyze a total of 27,532 patients regarding the impact of histology on the survival of patients with cutaneous or mucosal melanoma.
+Understanding patients' histological subtypes and their failure rate assessment would enable clinicians and healthcare providers to perform individualized treatment, resulting in a lower risk of complication and higher survivability of patients.

 Oil field quantities

 The quantities of 49 locations of the same area of an oil field was examined to identify its underlying distribution.
 Using generalized chi-squared, the distribution of oil field quantities was represented by the Hyperbolastic distribution and compared with the lognormal (LN), log-logistic (LL), Birnbaum-Saunders (BS) and inverse Gaussian (IG) distributions.